-STEM programs focus on real world learning, hands on problem solving, and conceptual thinking.
-STEM prepares children to understand skills in the way they will be used in real life and in the workforce.
+STEM after school programs focus on real world learning, hands on problem solving, and conceptual thinking.
+Children begin to understand skills in the way they will be used in real life and in the workforce.
 Jobs rarely require the use of one specific skills, and STEM learning shows students how different skills and subjects compliment on another.

 So is STEM education just another buzzword or trend enjoying its five minutes of fame?
 The answer to that question is simply – No. STEM has historically been a part of education in the USA since the 1990’s.
 Today, education is moving away from memorizing facts and instead focusing on thinking critically and evaluating ideas to gain a greater understanding of why and how.